HouseRulesDLP/OSE/character_classes/Arcanist.md

 **Spellcasting:** arcanists record their spells in their spellbooks as arcane formulae.
 Before a spell can be cast, however, it must be prepared.
 The table below shows the number of spells of each level they may prepare after a full night's rest.
 This takes 10 minutes of uninterrupted meditation and ritual times the Rank of the spell.

-**Exhausting Magic:** At a cost of 1 level of [[Exhaustion]], a arcanist may choose to pass an invocation roll that just failed.
+**Exhausting Magic:** At a cost of 1 level of [[Exhaustion]], an arcanist may choose to pass an invocation roll that just failed.
 This occurs after a normal Invocation Roll, and any expended Invocation Dice are still expended and any [[Mishaps]] still occur.

 **Tradition:** An arcanist must select an Arcane Tradition (Wizardry, Sorcery, Necromancy, etc).
 This will determine which spells they have access to.
 See the rules on [[Magic]] for details.

-## Apprentices
+### Apprentices
 A arcanist may build a sanctum (typically a tower but it doesn't have to be) at any time they have the means to do so.
 Upon constructing a sanctum and reaching the fame and notoriety of being 10th level, the arcanist will begin attracting apprentices.
-Each month, the PC should make a Competent Charisma check.
-Upon success, 1d3 apprentice arcanists of 1st level will present themselves.
-These apprentices count against the PCs retainers.
-These apprentices will all follow the same Arcane Tradition as the player character.
+Your GM will inform you of when and how many new apprentices arrive.
+These apprentices count against your retainers limit.

-## Arcanist Level Progression
+###### Arcanist Level Progression
 <table>
     <thead>
         <tr>